Property Committee

 NOTE: a Canon 35 Pre-Application must be submitted first and subsequent permission granted to proceed to a full Canon35 application

-You need to submit a Grant Application to the DPC for Diocesan support and it will then be passed to the next Provincial Building Grant meeting when it has Diocesan support.
-These are the dates of the relevant DPC meetings (cut-offs above), plus the Buildings Grants cut-offs and meetings planned for 2023:
+You now need to submit a Grant Application firstly to the Diocesan Net Zero Co-Ordinator, Iain Johnstone (iainj@scotland.anglican.org).
+Once Iain has approved your application, please send it to the DPC.
+After DPC approval, your application will be passed to the next available Provincial Building Grant meeting.
+Please see below the dates of the relevant DPC meetings (cut-offs above), plus the Building Grant Group cut-offs and meetings planned for 2024 and 2025:

 You will hear back from the PBG Committee within two weeks of the meeting with details of the outcome of your application.